Top 10 Foods Highest in Beta Carotene

 Where does the RDA for Beta-Carotene come from?

 The Recommended Dietary Allowance (RDA) is the average daily requirement for a particular nutrient.
-With vitamin A the requirement is set in terms of retinol activity equivalents (RAE).

 From the Nutrient Ranking Tool